The goals of this chapter are to:

 - Critical Thinking: Some geoscientists suggest using the term suture zone to describe where ophiolites occur during continent-continent convergence.
 Looking at the map, do you think this term is appropriate for the Himalayan Mountains.
 Explain your answer.

 There is a sequence of metamorphic rocks in southern Alaska called the Chugach Metamorphic Complex (Figure 2.28).
 In one area along the Tana River, you can walk upstream from phyllite to gneiss.
 However, to determine the metamorphic conditions, you need to identify the mineral assemblages.
 A team of geologists worked along this river for three summers and mapped the distribution of metamorphic minerals and the deformation, textural, and geochronological history.
 The outcrops occur where a river along a glacier eroded away the glacial sediments and exposed the bedrock.
-The protoliths for these rocks were graywacke deposited in an during the Late Cretaceous.
+The protoliths for these rocks are graywacke deposited in an during the Late Cretaceous.
 Now that you have the geologic history for this region try to interpret the metamorphic pattern shown in Figure 2.28.

 - Do the textural boundaries between phyllite, schist, and gneiss correspond to mineralogical changes?
 If not, why do you suppose they are different?